zackforbing/ruby-submissions/1602/module_4_assignments/gametime/qbert/checkin1.md

 ## Instructor Section

 ### Points for first check in (base 50)
+ 50 points
 ### Instructor's goals for next check in
+- map (collection of pieces)
+- status of pieces changes
+- tests
 ### Feedback?